 Controlling Allergens: Pets

 Many people think that pet allergy is caused by the fur of cats and dogs.
-But researchers have found that the major allergens are proteins made by oil glands in the animals’ skin.
+But researchers have found that the major allergens are proteins made by glands in the animals’ skin and mouth, as well as their urine.
 These proteins are shed in flakes of skin called dander.
 Allergy-causing proteins in saliva stick to the fur when the animal cleans itself.
-And urine contains allergy-causing proteins.
+Urine also contains allergy-causing proteins.

 Controlling animal allergens

-Use an air-cleaning unit with a HEPA filter—especially in the bedroom.
+Use an air-cleaning unit with a HEPA filter, especially in the bedroom.